brylianrst/Brilian-Portofolio/Part3 Final Project.md

 ### Summary of Journey Creating Part III
 ----------------------------------------------------------------------------------------------------------------------------------------------
+In Part III Journey i try my best to spend so much time possible to rework on the shorthand, this is because it will be presented only 60 seconds and also needs to be able to persuade and create engagement with the audience, so i really think deeply how can i reengineer the presentation deck and come up with lots of great ideas to persuade people into the content and call to actions.

-In Part III, I tried to polish everything that i think needed to be polish from part II, based on the feedback provided by the interviewees below :
+In that case, I tried to polish everything that i think needed to be polish from part II, based on the feedback provided by the interviewees below :

 - I will try to incorporate more visuals such as images related to the content and try to break up the text-heavy content and highlight important points.
 Reducing the amount of text on each slide or wireframe to improve readability and comprehension.
 - I will keep maintaining consistency in focus throughout the storyboards, either keeping it focusing on global or focusing on specific countries consistently.